-Name Mandatory Description name mandatory The name the flow is classified with, e.g. http dstPort optional The dstPort of the flow must match this port.
+Name Mandatory Description group mandatory The group in which this rule was placed, e.g. system-defined, see also Rule Groups position mandatory The position at which it is placed within its group, relevant for the Order of evaluation. name mandatory The name the flow is classified with, e.g. http dstPort optional The dstPort of the flow must match this port.
 May be a range or list of ports, e.g. 80,8080,8980, or 8000-9000. dstAddress optional The dstAddress of the flow must match this address.
 May contain wildcards. srcPort optional The srcPort of the flow must match this port.
 See dstPort for more details. srcAddress optional The srcAddress of the flow must match this address.
 See dstAddress for more details. exporterFilter optional The exporter of the flow must match this criteria.
-It supports all capabilities of the OpenNMS Horizon Filters API . protocol optional The ip protocol of the flow must match this criteria.
+It supports all capabilities of the OpenNMS Horizon Filters API .

+Name Mandatory Description protocol optional The ip protocol of the flow must match this criteria.

-Even if all fields (besides name) are optional, at least one of them must be defined to be considered a valid rule.
-A list of pre-defined rules already exist.
+Even if all fields (besides group, position and name) are optional, at least one of them must be defined to be considered a valid rule.

+A list of pre-defined rules already exist in the group pre-defined.
 The pre-defined rules are inspired by the IANA Service Name and Transport Protocol Port Number Registry.
-New rules can be defined using the Classification UI which can be found in the Admin Menu: Admin \rightarrow Configure OpenNMS \rightarrow Manage Flow Classification
+New rules can be defined using the Classification UI which can be found in the Admin Menu: Admin → Configure OpenNMS → Manage Flow Classification

-27.3.2.
+29.3.2.
 Omnidirectional Rules

 Rules can be marked as omnidirectional which additionally evaluates the rules with interchanged endpoint addresses and ports.
-This is helpfull if traffic related to a matching classification should be classified the same way.
+This is helpful if traffic related to a matching classification should be classified the same way.

-27.3.3.
-Rule Priority
+29.3.3.
+Rule Groups